Passion Braids: Everything You Need to Know About Knotless Butterfly Braids

 What are Passion Braids?

-Passion braids, also known as knotless butterfly braids, are a type of box braids that are created by using two synthetic extension bundles: freetress pre-stretched water wave braiding hair and freetress water wave hair.
-When installed, these bundles give your braids a curly texture and feel like silk.
+Passion braids, also known as knotless butterfly braids, are a type of box braids.
+They are created by using synthetic extension bundles.
+These bundles give your braids a curly texture and a silky feel when installed.

 How Long Will My Passion Braids Last?

-Passion braids can last for between one month to two months, depending on how well you care for them.
-Now, how do you care for passion braids when installed on your natural hair?
+Passion braids can last from one to two months, depending on how well you care for them.
+To care for your passion braids when installed on your natural hair, follow these tips:

 How to Care for Passion Braids

-When caring for passion braids, it's important to mention that less is more:
+When caring for passion braids, it's important to remember that less is more.